-In 2019, the Human Resources Group conducted the following activities to sustain the promotion of health, safety and welfare of RCBC employees.
+In 2020, the Human Resources Group conducted the following activities to sustain the promotion of health, safety and welfare of RCBC employees.

 - Maintained its partnership with Maxicare, the Bank's HMO provider, in giving health and medical services in accordance to the benefits being enjoyed by employees.
-Services provided include: - Hospitalization, emergency care and other medical services with 2,933 availments for employees and 3,288 availments for dependents in 2019; - Executive Check-Up for employees with total cost of P39.6 Million in 2019; - Outpatient consultation services for employees with 4,326 availments in 2019; - The Bank also partnered with Sunlife Grepa Financial Inc. in utilizing the clinic located at the RCBC Plaza and serviced more than 1,000 availments in 2019.
-Moreover, a clinic, with regular visiting doctors, was set-up at the A. T. Yuchangco Centre (former RSB Corporate Center) in BGC to give free check-up and consultation services to more than 1,200 employees at said location.
+Services provided include: - Hospitalization, emergency care and other medical services with 9,275 availments for employees and 1,891 availments for dependents in 2020; - Executive Check-Up for employees with total cost of Php8.43 million in 2020; - Outpatient consultation services for employees with 2,209 availments in 2020; - The Bank also partnered with Sunlife Grepa Financial Inc. in utilizing the clinic located at the RCBC Plaza and serviced more than 575 availments in 2020.
+Moreover, there is a clinic set-up at the A. T. Yuchangco Centre in BGC to give free check-up and consultation services to more than 282 employees at said location. - The Bank also provided the following benefits to employees: - COVID-19 related undertakings Activities performed by the Bank to support employees during the pandemic in compliance with the laws and regulations enacted during this period:

-- o The Bank also provided the following benefits to employees: - Department of Labor and Employment (DOLE) certified Basic Occupational Safety and Health Seminar; - Philippine Red Cross certified first aid training; - Basic training course for Pollution Control; - Pollution Control training course for Managing Heads; - Safety and life support trainings, fire and earthquake seminars and drills for employees; - Pre-employment physical and medical examination for new hires; - Random drug testing for employees; - Vaccination Implemented flu vaccination to employees; - Maintenance of operational breastfeeding stations for nursing associates; - Sports and wellness To promote physical fitness, the Bank sponsored various sports activities participated by employees from Head Office and Metro Manila business centers. - Precautionary measures Since Management recognizes the precarious situation of employees in areas affected by natural calamities and manmade adversities, it has always been keen on immediately issuing work suspension orders in such perilous areas during fortuitous events. - All associates are covered with a life insurance policy inclusive of accidental death, total and permanent disability and burial assistance benefits.
+- Robust information drive via release of critical / necessary advisories in line with the pandemic; - Purchased and distributed of face masks to affected employees assigned in the head office and the branches; - Implementation of policies on self-quarantine and travel bans; - Printed and distribute of IATF (Inter-Agency Task Force) IDs and facilitated the issuance of Rapid Passes to employees that are part of the Bank's skeletal work force; - Provided special allowances to employees during the Enhanced Community Quarantines; - Released the Bank's Mobile and Remote work policy wherein employees were issued laptops and/or allowed to bring home their computers to be able to work from home; - Implementation of the relevant provisions of the Bayanihan to Heal as One and Bayanihan to Recover as One Acts - Released procedures on how to avail COVID-19 testing as part of employees' hospitalization benefit; - Launched the online Daily Health Checklist for contact tracing. - Department of Labor and Employment (DOLE) certified Basic Occupational Safety and Health Seminar; - Philippine Red Cross certified first aid training; - Basic training course for Pollution Control; - Pollution Control training course for Managing Heads; - Safety and life support trainings, fire and earthquake seminars and drills for employees; - Pre-employment physical and medical examination for new hires; - Random drug testing for employees; - Vaccination Implemented flu vaccination to employees; - Maintenance of operational breastfeeding stations for nursing associates; - Sports and wellness To promote physical fitness, the Bank sponsored various sports activities participated by employees from Head Office and Metro Manila business centers. - Precautionary measures Since Management recognizes the precarious situation of employees in areas affected by natural calamities and manmade adversities, it has always been keen on immediately issuing work suspension orders in such perilous areas during fortuitous events. - All associates are covered with a life insurance policy inclusive of accidental death, total and permanent disability and burial assistance benefits.

-The Bank spent more than P151 Million in 2019 for health benefits of employees and their dependents.
+The Bank spent more than Php95.93 million in 2020 for health benefits of employees and their dependents.